 Amount of Grant

-The Paleontological Society will issue four grants of $2500.00 each.
+The Paleontological Society will issue up to six grants of $2,500 each.

 Applicants must be members of the Paleontological Society at the time of application.
 Graduate student applicants should provide documentation of a professional member’s willingness to serve as advisor for the project.

 Applications for a PS Outreach and Education Grant must include: